jibriela2262/gtky-jibriel-/README.md

 I'm 15 years old.

-I was born in a hospital
+I was born in 2004

 My favorite color is blue